EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 * Indicate whether you are using the Discord bot, Slack bot, or even both, using the `enableDiscordBot`, or `enableSlackBot` fields of the config file.
 These are both on(true) by default, adjust them accordingly if needed.
 * Enter the update interval (default is 30 seconds) and set any models you don't wish to monitor to false (all are true by default).
 * Yay!
 You are now ready to start your bot!
 Go ahead and run `npm start` in a terminal of the project directory.
+* If you are using the Discord bot, be sure to add the roles it created to yourself and others so you get mentioned when stock comes in!
 * That's it!
 I hope you get your pi! :)

 ## One More Thing